 regarded as the finest cotton fiber, this cotton is called Egyptian Cotton.
 Egyptian cotton fibers are long, soft, thick, and are used to weave very high quality fabrics.
 Our Dreamfit Degree 4 Sheets are made from fine Egyptian Cotton.
 Dreamfit Degree 4 cotton sheets have a buttery soft feel that is super luxurious.

-often feel a bit crisper at first, but these high quality sheets get softer with each washing.
+are great for high quality sheets and they get softer with each washing.

 The thread count of a fabric is determined by the number of threads along one inch.
 The thread count of the fabric determines its density and generally gives you a good idea of its quality and softness to the touch.
 Usually, the higher the thread count, the better the fabric.
 However, there are other factors such as the fabric’s content that also impact the softness of the fabric.
 Some bed sheets are made of a blend of cotton and polyester that may make the fabric courser and less soft than a 100% cotton sheet.
 Also, even in 100% cotton sheets, it is important to look at the type of cotton the sheets are made of.
 Some 100% cotton sheets are made from less desirable species of cotton than others.
 More on this in another post. . .